 • Fostering a learning environment conducive to high levels of learning within a technology-based environment and growing students to be good neighbors.

-• Partnering with families to keep them informed of progress and serving as a resource.
+• Partnering with students and parents to keep them informed of progress and serving as a resource.

 • Providing a safe and caring learning environment aligned with high expectations and our district’s mission.